-Utterly in love with Cinema and Photography, and a loving aesthete, he is particularly interested by how socio-political ideologies strongly influence the life of the individuals who naturally fear decontextualisation from society or parts of it, about how audio-visual media can be used as a subtle manipulative tool by the weavers of such ideologies and how art acts as powerful critique weapon on such matters.
+Part of his practice also investigates how socio-political ideologies influence the life and thoughts of the individuals who naturally fear decontextualisation from society or parts of it, about how audio-visual content can be used as a subtle manipulative tool by the weavers of such ideologies and how art acts as powerful critique weapon on such matters.

 Based in London, after graduating at UAL Central Saint Martins, Fede works freelance as Photographer, Filmmaker and Fashion Showroom Seller during the Milan and Paris fashion weeks.